 It tends to be a big, green strappy placeholder all year and then in fall, wow, those blooms!
 Unique, large, bird-like, orange, blue and white flower heads through winter.
 Wonderful in containers and around the pool.
 Architectural cut flower, too.
 Partial to full sun.
 Zone: 9 – 11

-Colder zones only wish they had a dramatic tree that drips with large, exotic-looking pink blossoms for five months during the winter season.
+Colder zones wish they had a dramatic tree that drips with exotic-looking pink blossoms for five months during the winter.
 Well-sized for lawns but also does well in large containers.
 If you have the space…!
 Zone: 9 – 11

 If you don’t have this one, you’re missing a real treat.
 Very large, sweet-smelling,violet-purple blooms lasting four to five days appear nearly year-round, with a heavy flush in fall.
 Plant near home, deck or patio to enjoy the flowers and fragrance!
 Zone: 9 – 11

-Fragrant and shiny yellow foliage glows throughout summer, but the real thrill comes in fall when flower spikes come into bloom providing a rich contrast.
+Fragrant and shiny yellow foliage glows throughout summer.
+However, the real thrill comes in fall when flower spikes come into bloom providing a rich contrast.
 Add snipped stems to vases of autumn leaves.
 Full sun.
 Zone: 5 – 9